ParjitaMunshi/parjitamunshi.github.io/README.md

-# Data Scientist
+## SUMMARY
+👋 Hi there!
+I'm Parjita Munshi, aspiring to become a proficient and innovative problem solver in the realm of technology and data.
+With a strong background in Information Systems and Information Technology, I'm passionate about tackling complex problems and creating value through data-driven solutions.
+Whether it's 🚀 harnessing the power of machine learning to analyze intricate datasets or crafting innovative software solutions, I'm committed to pushing boundaries and driving impactful change.
+Join me on my journey as I strive to unlock new possibilities and make a meaningful difference through technology. 💡🔍📊💻🌟

-### EDUCATION
+## EDUCATION

-Master of Science in Information Systems | Northeastern University Sep 2022 - May 2024
+- **Master of Science in Information Systems**
+  - Northeastern University, Boston, MA (Sep 2022 - May 2024)
-- Data Science Tools, Parallel Machine Learning & AI, Natural Language Engineering, ML in Fintech Bachelor of Engineering in Information Technology | Gujarat Technological University Aug 2016 - Aug 2020
+  - Key Courses: Data Science Tools and Methods, Parallel Machine Learning & AI, Natural Language Engineering, ML in Fintech

+- **Bachelor of Engineering in Information Technology**
+  - Gujarat Technological University (Aug 2016 - Aug 2020)
-- Artificial Intelligence, Database Management Systems, Data Structure, Data Compression & Data Retrieval
+  - Key Courses: Artificial Intelligence, Database Management Systems, Data Structure, Data Compression & Data Retrieval

-### PROFESSIONAL EXPERIENCE
+## PROFESSIONAL EXPERIENCE

-Graduate Research Assistant @ Northeastern University, Boston
+### Graduate Research Assistant  @ Northeastern University, Boston, MA (May 2023 - Present)
 - Managing intraoperative data from the ICU, specifically handling time-series data on a per-patient basis, utilizing missing value imputation techniques such as forward fill and interpolation to ensure data completeness
 - Implemented a healthcare classification system on 2.3 million medical records to detect cardiovascular disease